-This verse refers to Jesus' mortal ministry, when he would come to earth as a mortal and be called the Son of God; however, he would subject himself while in his mortal tabernacle to do the will of his Father in Heaven.
+Abinadi's specific commentary in Mosiah 15:2 is difficult to understand on a first or even a second reading: "And because he dwelleth in flesh he shall be called the Son of God, and having subjected the flesh to the will of the Father, being the Father and the Son" (Mosiah 15:2).
+This verse refers to Jesus' mortal ministry, when He would come to earth as a mortal and be called the Son of God; however, He would subject Himself while in His mortal tabernacle to do the will of His Father in Heaven.
 The will of the Father was that Christ "be lifted up upon the cross; and after that [he] had been lifted up upon the cross, that [he] might draw all men unto [him], that as [he had] been lifted up by men even so should men be lifted up by the Father, to stand before [him], to be judged of their works, whether they be good or whether they be evil" (3 Nephi 27:14).
 In other words, the Father's will was for Christ to come and atone for all humankind.
-Thus while he would live upon the earth as the Son of God, he would carry out the will of the Father, and through divine investiture of authority would represent the Father.
-Therefore, he would be the Father and the Son while living upon the earth.
+Thus, while He would live upon the earth as the Son of God, He would carry out the will of the Father and through divine investiture of authority would represent the Father.
+Therefore, He would be the Father and the Son while living upon the earth.

 The above explanation by Abinadi qualifies as a commentary on the first phrase of Isaiah 53:2: "For he shall grow up before him as a tender plant, and as a root out of dry ground."
 By substituting nouns for pronouns, we get a clearer picture: "For [Christ] shall grow up before [Elohim] as a tender plant."
 A tender plant is one that must be given special care by the gardener.
 It may need to be covered at night to protect it from frost, uncovered during the day to enable it to absorb the light and sunshine, and watered at frequent or regular hours.
-In like manner, the Father cared for his Son throughout his early childhood.
+In like manner, the Father cared for His Son throughout His early childhood.

 Luke records that "the child [Jesus] grew, and waxed strong in spirit, filled with wisdom: and the grace of God was upon him" (Luke 2:40).
-At age 12, he went with his parents on their annual passover trek to the temple.
-Upon their return, Jesus tarried behind-unknown to his parents.
-Missing him at the end of the first day's journey, they spent three days searching for him and found him conversing with the learned doctors of Judaism (vv 41-48).
-In response to his mother's mild chastisement he responded, "How is it that ye sought me? wist ye not that I must be about my Father's business?
-And they understood not the saying which he spake unto them" (vv 49-50).
-Even his mother seems not to have known the extent to which his Heavenly Father had tutored him.
+At age 12, He went with His parents on their annual passover trek to the temple.
+Upon their return, Jesus tarried behind-unknown to His parents.
+Missing Him at the end of the first day's journey, they spent three days searching for Him and found Him conversing with the learned doctors of Judaism (see Luke 2:41-48).
+In response to His mother's mild chastisement, He responded, "How is it that ye sought me? wist ye not that I must be about my Father's business?
+And they understood not the saying which he spake unto them" (Luke 2:49-50).
+Even His mother seems not to have known the extent to which His

+Heavenly Father had tutored Him.
 He had indeed been cared for by the Father as a tender plant.